 Mr. Ottensoser concentrates his practice in the areas of merger and acquisition litigation, securities class actions, and corporate litigation.
 Mr. Ottensoser represents labor unions, public pension funds, individual shareholders, and hedge funds.
 Mr. Ottensoser has been involved in many successful class actions, including: In re Cablevision Systems Corp.
 Shareholders Litigation, No. 05-9752 (N.Y.
 Sup.
-Ct.) (successfully blocked a going-private transaction by a controlling shareholder leading to payment of a dividend to shareholders worth approximately $2.5 billion); In re Marsh & McLennan Cos., Inc. Securities Litigation, No. 04‑CV-8144 (CM) (S.D.N.Y.) ($400 million recovery); In re Freeport-McMoRan Copper & Gold, Inc. Derivative Litigation, C.A.
+Ct.) (successfully blocked a going-private transaction by a controlling shareholder leading to payment of a dividend to shareholders worth approximately $2.5 billion); In re Marsh & McLennan Cos., Inc. Securities Litigation, No. 04-CV-8144 (CM) (S.D.N.Y.) ($400 million recovery); In re Freeport-McMoRan Copper & Gold, Inc. Derivative Litigation, C.A.
 No. 8110-VCN (Del.
 Ch.) ($153.5 million recovery, representing the second largest derivative settlement in Delaware); In re Aetna, Inc. Securities Litigation, No. 01-CV-97 (E.D.
 Pa.) ($82.5 million recovery); In re Plains Resources, Inc. Shareholders Litigation, No. 071-N (Del.
 Ch.) ($67 million in additional merger consideration for the shareholders of Plains Resources); In re Triton Energy Ltd. Securities Litigation, No. 98-CV-0256 (E.D.
 Tex.) ($49.5 million recovery); In re Ascent Entertainment Derivative Litigation, No. 17201-NC (Del.
 Ch.) ($40 million derivative settlement relating to the sale of the Denver Nuggets and the Colorado Avalanche); City of Austin Police & Retirement Fund v.
 Kinross Gold Corp., No. 12-CV-1203 (PE) (SDNY) (settlement of $33 million); In re Waste Management Derivative Litigation, C.A.
 No. 17313-NC (Del.
 Ch.) ($25 million recovery); In re UnitedGlobalCom Shareholders Litigation, No. 1012-N (Del.
 Ch.) ($25 million recovery in a going-private transaction); In re Kinko’s Shareholder Litigation, C.A.
-15180-NC (Del.
+No. 15180-NC (Del.
 Ch.) ($8.5 million recovery for a class consisting of approximately 160 shareholders); In re MONY Group, Inc. Shareholder Litigation, No. 20554 (Del.
 Ch.) (successfully enjoining a shareholder vote on a merger pending the issuance of curative disclosures.
-As part of the settlement, certain of MONY’s executives forfeited approximately $7.4‑million in change-of-control payments, funding an increase in the consideration received by MONY’s shareholders); In re Atlas Energy, Inc. Shareholders Litigation, No. 5990-VCL (Del.
-Ch.) (settlement of $7.45 million in additional merger consideration for Atlas Energy shareholders); and In re Great Wolf Resorts, Inc. Shareholders Litigation, Cons.
+As part of the settlement, certain of MONY’s executives forfeited approximately $7.4 million in change-of-control payments, funding an increase in the consideration received by MONY’s shareholders); In re Atlas Energy, Inc. Shareholders Litigation, No. 5990-VCL (Del.
+Ch.) (settlement of $7.45 million in additional merger consideration for Atlas Energy shareholders); In re Great Wolf Resorts, Inc. Shareholders Litigation, Cons.
 C.A.
 No. 7328-VCN (Del.
-Ch.) (on the heels of their expedited discovery and preliminary injunction application, the Firm helped obtain tens of millions of dollars of extra consideration for Great Wolf shareholders, as well as eliminated “don’t ask/don’t waive” standstill agreements).
-Currently, Mr. Ottensoser is co-lead counsel in In Re Tower Group Int’l Ltd. Securities Litigation, 13-5852 (S.D.N.Y.) (preliminary partial settlement of $20.5 million).
+Ch.) (on the heels of their expedited discovery and preliminary injunction application, the Firm helped obtain tens of millions of dollars of extra consideration for Great Wolf shareholders, as well as eliminated “don’t ask/don’t waive” standstill agreements); and In Re Tower Group Int’l Ltd. Securities Litigation, No. 13-5852 (S.D.N.Y.) (settlement of $20.5 million).

 Mr. Ottensoser recently won a two-day bench trial in New York State Supreme Court on behalf of one of the Firm’s clients, in a matter relating to architectural and engineering matters.